Hacker News

 How much this is really worth is unclear.
 You can’t take prices at face value.
 A monopoly could charge higher prices than other companies would charge for the same service in a competitive industry, and the difference is how much of the value goes to the company versus the buyer.
 But doing calculations using prices is often the best we can do.

-5 hours ago by simonh
+4 years ago by simonh

 >they've not created 0.02 apples worth of value, they've revealed that the whole thing was a waste of time